1394 PATENT PORTFOLIO LICENSE SUMMARY

 The royalty is US $0.25 upon the Sale or Manufacture of each 1394 Royalty Product, meaning a Finished Product offered for Sale in an unmodified and uncombined form to an End User that, but for the License, would infringe one or more Portfolio patents.
 The royalty on each Finished Product is without regard to the number of components in the product that incorporate the standard.

 Under the 1394 Patent Portfolio License, royalties are payable for products manufactured or sold in countries with an active 1394 Patent Portfolio Patent at the time of Manufacture or Sale.
 The last 1394 Patent Portfolio Patent (Malaysia) expired on November 30, 2020, but coverage is provided for 1394 products Manufactured or Sold through that date and through the date of any patents that may subsequently be added.

-The current term of the License is through December 31, 2019 and renewable for additional five year periods for the life of any Portfolio patent subject to reasonable amendment of terms and conditions.
+The current term of the License is through the life of the last Portfolio patent.

 Other important provisions